 The Church Orchard

-The Addingham site was far from ideal – partly sloping, north-facing and subject to frost, weed-filled and containing dumped building rubble, tarmac and general rubbish.
+The Addingham site, though roughly the same size as White’s orchard, was far from ideal – partly sloping, north-facing and subject to frost, weed-filled and containing dumped building rubble, tarmac and general rubbish.
+The flat area at the bottom of the slope had good soil but was prone to flooding.
 It took Derek six months to clear the ground ready for planting.

 He started by trial and error, to see what grew best, and used a mixture of fruit varieties, some ancient and some more modern but all grown in the manner of a traditional English orchard.
-He was helped in this endeavour through the years by a team of volunteers, assisting to keep the ground clean to avoid pests, pruning, harvesting, and distributing the crop.
+It took life-long committed hard work to produce the orchard you see today.
+Derek was helped in this endeavour through the years by his wife Anne, and by a team of volunteers, assisting to keep the ground clean to avoid pests, pruning, harvesting, and distributing the crop.
+It is the volunteers who have carried on the work since Derek’s final illness.

 Fruit varieties

-The orchard contains a wide range of top fruit, stone fruit and soft fruit.
+The orchard contains many fruit trees and produces a wide range of top fruit, stone fruit and soft fruit.
+Over the years these have included:

 Apples: Discovery, George Cave, Red Melba, Michaelmas Red, Baker’s Delicious, James Grieve, Katya, Ellison’s Orange, Laxton’s Fortune, Egremont Russet, Tom Putt, Norfolk Royal, Pitsmaston Pineapple, Laxtons’s Superb, Wyken Pippen, Wagener, Keswick Coolin, Rev W Wilks, Stirling Castle, Lord Derby, Grenadier, Golden Noble, Early Victoria, George Neal, Striped Beefing, Annie Elizabeth.